- Physical Chemistry I

 This course carries the Quantitative Reasoning flag.
 Quantitative Reasoning courses are designed to equip you with skills that are necessary for understanding the types of quantitative arguments you will regularly encounter in your adult and professional life.
 You should therefore expect a substantial portion of your grade to come from your use of quantitative skills to analyze real-world problems.Lectures and Attendance: I will not be taking attendance, but I will also not be posting lecture notes.
 You may compare and copy lecture notes from classmates to make sure you have an accurate and complete set of notes for yourself, but I strongly discourage you from relying on others for your notes.
 To supplement your own note-taking, I will post daily summaries of what I consider to be the most important points from that day’s lecture, but these will not be comprehensive.

-Quizzes: There will be seven closed-book, closed-note quizzes given in class on Friday.
+Quizzes: There will be six closed-book, closed-note quizzes given in class on Tuesdays.
 Quiz dates are given on the schedule below.
-This quiz will be given during the last 10 to 15 minutes of class and must be turned in when the class period ends at 9:50 am.
-Each quiz will be worth 50 points and your lowest score will be dropped from your final grade.
+This quiz will be given during the last 10 to 15 minutes of class and must be turned in when the class period ends at 1:45 pm.
+Each quiz will be worth 50 points; your lowest quiz grade will be replaced with your cumulative Top Hat grade (explained below).
 To help you prepare for these quizzes, each week I will post homework problems and the corresponding solution keys.
 It is up to you to practice these problems; we will not be collecting your answers, but if you don’t do the homework you will probably find the quizzes very unpleasant.
 Your textbook is another wonderful source of practice problems.

-Exams: There will be five 50 min exams that will be given during the normal class time.
+Exams: There will be four 75 min exams that will be given during the normal class time.
 For these exams, you may use any resource that does not have a heartbeat and cannot be connected to the internet.
 Your textbook and class notes will probably be the most helpful resources for you.
 Exam dates are noted on the schedule below, so plan now.
-There will be no makeup exams but your lowest exam score will be dropped from your final grade.
+There will be no makeup exams and no dropped scores.
 If you must miss an exam due to observance of religious holidays, you are required by the University to notify the instructor at least 14 days in advance.
 Otherwise, you can only make up an exam by providing documented proof of a major life trauma or emergency and only after consultation with the instructor.
 Semester exams will focus on material introduced since the previous exam; however, the material that we are covering this semester is inherently cumulative, so you will be expected to remember material not covered explicitly on each exam.
-Review sessions will be scheduled the day before each exam, and extra office hours will be added as needed.
-A 3 hr final exam will be given on 8 May 2013 at 2:00 pm in a location TBA .
+A 3 hr final exam will be given on 18 May 2015 at 9:00 am in a location TBA.